 “They have so little faith in their subordinates that they trust them with nothing important.
 What they're really saying is that they don't know how to properly train their people.” —The First-Time Manager, Loren B. Belker, Jim McCormick, and Gary S. Topchik

 Micromanaging and constantly controlling your team will bring down their spirit and erode initiative taking.

 Instead of offering solutions to your team, try this instead:

 As a first-time manager, you have the challenging task to find the right balance between authority and a responsibility to serve.
-As you embark on this new career path, you have a lot to gain from developing empathy and building trusting relationships with your team.
-The tips we’ve shared in this post will serve you well as a starting point in this journey.
+As you embark on this new career path, you have a lot to gain from developing empathy and building trusting relationships with your team as a successful manager.
+The tips we've shared in this post will serve you well as a starting point in this journey.

 We’d love to hear about your experiences as a first-time manager and what you thought about this piece.
 Let us know on Twitter at @rangelabs.